-- State Executive Committee will present the names of those candidates nominated to receive the degree. - o Official delegates will vote to accept/reject the nominees for the degree. - o The State FFA Executive Committee, which is responsible for recommending candidates for the degree, relies heavily on the evidence submitted in the application upon which to base their judgment.
-It is important that information submitted be as complete, definite, neat, and understandable as possible.
-First and foremost, the applicant must either type the entire application or use a combination of typing and the available computer software.
-If any part of the application excluding signatures and checklist verification is not typed or computer printed, the application will be rejected. - o All members receiving the degree will be presented a State FFA Degree charm and certificate from the State Association.
+- State Executive Committee will present the names of those candidates nominated to receive the degree. - Official delegates will vote to accept/reject the nominees for the degree. - The State FFA Executive Committee, which is responsible for recommending candidates for the degree, relies heavily on the evidence submitted in the application upon which to base their judgment.
+It is important that information submitted be as complete, definite, neat, and understandable as possible. - All members receiving the degree will be presented a State FFA Degree charm and certificate from the state association.

-Procedure for Consideration of District Star Qualifications and Requirements
+Applying for District Star Qualifications and Requirements